-Pillar 2 arose out of the OECD BEPS (Base Erosion and Profit Shifting) project and aims to end the ‘race to the bottom’ on tax rates by ensuring that multinationals pay a minimum effective corporate tax rate (of 15% regardless of the local tax rate or tax base).
+Pillar 2 arose out of the Organisation for Economic Co-operation and Development (OECD) Base Erosion and Profit Shifting (BEPS) project and aims to end the ‘race to the bottom’ on tax rates by ensuring that multinationals pay a minimum effective corporate tax rate (of 15% regardless of the local tax rate or tax base).

-Since October 2021, the OECD has released its proposed Model Rules (in December 2021) and Commentary (in March 2022) for Pillar 2.
-The Model Rules provide details on two interlocking measures, the Income Inclusion Rule (IIR) and the Undertaxed Profits Rule (UTPR), whereby income taxed at less than 15% would be targeted for additional taxation.
+The OECD released its proposed Model Rules and commentary for Pillar 2 in late 2021 and early 2022.
+The Model Rules provide details on two interlocking measures, the Income Inclusion Rule (IIR) and the Undertaxed Profits Rule (UTPR), whereby profits taxed at less than 15% would be targeted for additional taxation.
 The IIR imposes a top-up tax on the ultimate parent entity of a low-taxed foreign subsidiary.
-The UTPR seeks to deny deductions, or take similar actions, with respect to deductions where low tax members of a group are not subject to the IIR.
+The UTPR seeks to deny deductions, or take similar actions, to collect tax that would otherwise not be collected under the IIR.

 In order to implement Pillar 2, each country will enact the rules into its local legislation.
-Although the OECD remains committed to setting an ambitious timeline (with the intention for the initial stage of implementation in 2023) there is not a global consensus on an appropriate timeline.
+Although the OECD remains committed to an ambitious timeline (with the intention for the initial stage of implementation by the end of 2023) there is not a global consensus on an appropriate timeline.